aserebryakov/vim-todo-lists/README.md

 #### 0.2.0

-* Adds an option to configure custom key mappings
+* Added an option to configure custom key mappings

 #### 0.3.0

+* Added items toggling in visual mode
 * Improves work with indentations of list items

 Credits